mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 ```

+# Manage Multi-Environment and Distributed Setups

-## Advanced Configuration
+## Store Configuration with Key-Value Store
 ### Using external Key Value storage with Tyk

 With Tyk Gateway you can store configuration data (typically authentication secrets or upstream server locations) in Key-Value (KV) systems such as [Vault]({{< ref "deployment-and-operations/tyk-self-managed/deployment-lifecycle/deployment-to-production/key-value-storage/vault">}}), and [Consul]({{< ref "deployment-and-operations/tyk-self-managed/deployment-lifecycle/deployment-to-production/key-value-storage/consul">}}) and then reference these values during configuration of the Tyk Gateway or APIs deployed on the Gateway.

-## When to use external Key-Value storage
+### When to use external Key-Value storage

 #### Simplify migration of APIs between environments